SS Arandora Star

 SS Arandora Star, originally SS Arandora, was a British passenger ship of the Blue Star Line.
 She was built in 1927 as an ocean liner and refrigerated cargo ship, converted in 1929 into a cruise ship and requisitioned as a troopship in the Second World War.
-At the end of June 1940 she was assigned the task of transporting interned Anglo-Italian and Anglo-German civilians as well as a small number of legitimate prisoners of war to Canada.
+At the end of June 1940 she was assigned the task of deporting interned Anglo-Italian and Anglo-German civilians as well as a small number of legitimate prisoners of war to Canada.
 On 2 July 1940 she was sunk by a German U-boat off the coast of Ireland with a large loss of life, 805 people.

 Construction

 In 1925 Blue Star ordered a set of new liners for its new London – Rio de Janeiro – Buenos Aires route.
 Cammell Laird of Birkenhead built three sister ships: Almeda, Andalucia and Arandora.
 John Brown & Company of Clydebank built two: Avelona and Avila.
 Together the quintet came to be called the "luxury five".